 - A higher degree of pride in the accomplishment of “doing it yourself”, and being self-made.
-This may not necessarily be true all the time, but it can be a powerful motivational factor in later life.
-Knowing you can accomplish goals is important, and this is a very large goal.
+This may not necessarily be true all the time, but it can be a decisive motivational factor in later life.
+Knowing you can accomplish goals is essential, and this is a huge goal.

 - At 18, this child is learning the value of money and the value of the education they are earning.
 Of the people I know that “did it themselves” they have a very good understanding of money and also how to live on a budget.

 - If a student takes care of their own school expenses, they are not burdening their family with these costs.
-This can be a point of pride (and is for a lot of the people I know who paid their own way).
+This can be a point of pride (and is for many people I know who paid their way).

 Cons of Having Child Pay for Education

-- Students graduating with crushing debt loads, which will drag on their early adult lives.
+- Students graduate with crushing debt loads, which will drag on their early adult lives.
 These debts can cause a great deal of consternation and angst in young people’s lives.
-Sometimes these debts cause a sandy bedrock to build upon, causing more issues later in life as well (financially).
+Sometimes these debts cause a sandy bedrock to build upon, causing more issues later in life (financially).

 - A degree can take longer, if there is a need to do a part time job, and thus not be able to take a full course load (or worse, your job causes you to fail courses).
-Longer period of education, means more costs, means more loans?
+A longer period of education means more costs, means more loans?

 - Can the student truly experience the University experience if they are constantly worried about money? (some might argue that in fact, that point is part of the entire University experience (I tell stories of Kraft Dinner being 4 boxes for $1.00, when I was at school)).

 So is it better to help or pay for your kids’ post-secondary education?
 Let’s ask tomorrow.